 Getting ‘exam fit’

-However, you can use these days judiciously to prepare for your next exam.
-And while we’ve no doubt mentioned some of the following points before, it’s worth stressing them again.
-Rather than ponder or worry about what ‘learning type’ you may be, focus on the following:
+You can use your time judiciously to get yourself ‘match-fit’ for your next exam.
+While we’ve no doubt mentioned some of the following points before, it’s worth stressing them again:

 - Have a timetable both for studying and other aspects of your life.